 If you are travelling with an insulin pump, make sure you have a supply of insulin pens or syringes as a backup in case of pump failure.

 Contact your pump company to see if they can provide you with a spare back-up pump.

 Make sure your child is wearing a diabetes ID necklace or bracelet, such as Medic-alert.

 Divide essential diabetes equipment between 2 separate hand luggage bags in case one is lost.

-Do I need a review by the diabetes team before travelling?
+Does my child need a review by the diabetes team before they travel?

 It's a good idea to have contact with your diabetes team about one month before travel.
 This is especially important for overseas trips.
 They will assess blood glucose levels and make any needed adjustments to treatment.
 The diabetes team will supply appropriate letters and give advice about coping with time zone changes.
 You can also discuss other issues such as insulin adjustments for activity changes, flights and overseas medical facilities.